-Section 504 of the Rehabilitation Act of 19731 and the Americans with Disabilities Act (ADA)2 define an individual with a disability as a person who (A) has a physical or mental impairment that substantially limits one or more major life activities; (B) has a record of such an impairment; or (C) is regarded as having such an impairment.
-Institutions of higher education have legal and ethical obligations to provide qualified students with disabilities with individualized, reasonable accommodations3 to ensure that they have equal access to the learning experiences entailed in the programs, including in online learning environments.
+Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) define an individual with a disability as a person who (A) has a physical or mental impairment that substantially limits one or more major life activities; (B) has a record of such an impairment; or (C) is regarded as having such an impairment.
+Institutions of higher education have legal and ethical obligations to provide qualified students with disabilities with individualized, reasonable accommodations to ensure that they have equal access to the learning experiences entailed in the programs, including in online learning environments.

 In Practice

-In practice, addressing the needs of students with disabilities in online education settings consists of two phases:
+In practice, addressing the needs of students with disabilities in online education settings consists of both proactive and reactive efforts.

 Proactive Design